Last updated on October 24th, 2023

 Even if you’re not interested in buying, it’s fun to see the latest fashions for kids from the famous Italian designers and smaller high-quality Italian brands.

 If you’re looking for bargains, check out the kids stands at the Wednesday morning open-air market.
-There are often good deals on cashmere for kids and other adorable kids’ outfits.
+There are often good deals on quality cashmere for kids (I’ve found a couple of cashmere sweaters here that have lasted through three kids) and other adorable kids’ outfits.
 The market is easiest to visit without kids, though.

 Walk Out Onto The Pier